Frequently Asked Questions

 I got my 4th course choice on my CAO – what are the chances of getting a higher offer in the next round?

-I am planning to get a re-check on my results.
-If I then have the points am I guaranteed my place?
+I am planning to get my results rechecked.
+If I have enough points after the re-check, am I guaranteed a place on my chosen course?

 Applicants who have received an offer from the CAO may apply to defer their entry.
 On receipt of the offer the applicant must do two things: